Skip to main content

 Step 4: Store your potatoes in a cool, dry place for up to a few months.

-Now you’re ready to get started planting potatoes for winter.
+Now that you know how to grow potatoes, you’re ready to get started planting potatoes for winter.
 Enjoy your hot, fresh-baked potatoes or hearty winter potato soup throughout winter with this simple and effective planting method.
 Pick your favorite potato and get started.
 Soon enough you’ll have plenty of potatoes to last you until spring!

 Cayla Leonard